Relics of the Moon

 Vehicle Stress

 Mules provide an additional layer of protection from the Stress of Challenges.
 Each Vehicle has a Stress track of ten (10) just like a PC.
 However, when that maximum Stress is reached, rather than taking Agony, one vehicle attribute is disabled.
 That attribute loses all modifiers and the station cannot be used until it is repaired.

-If Speed and/or Handling are disabled, the Mule cannot be driven.
-If Cargo Capacity is disabled, all carried supplies are destroyed.
+If vehicle Stress from a single Challenge turn pushes Stress past ten (10), the excess is rolled over to a new Stress track of ten.
+Each time Stress exceeds ten (or a cumulative multiple of ten), one attribute is disabled.
 For example, a Mule with a Stress of 8 takes 5 more Stress (for a total of 13).
 One attribute is disabled, and a new Stress track of 10 starts with 3 Stress filled.

 Vehicle Repair